 A subpoena has the same power as a court order.
 Subpoenas can be issued by a South Carolina attorney or, if a party to a divorce case does Read More

 One of the most common hearings in South Carolina Family Court is a hearing on a Motion for Temporary Relief.
-These motions are intended to establish how things will be while the case is open but before a final conclusion is reached.
-Many lawyers Read More
+Many lawyers automatically file these motions at the same time that they file a new case.
+The hearing on a Motion for Temporary Relief is often Read More